granam/czech-vocative/README.md

 #Credits
- - All credits belongs to the original author Petr Joachim.
+ - All credits belongs to the original `bigit/vokativ` library author Petr Joachim.
  - This is just port to support PHP 5.4 (and to test it by Travis CI).

  ---